exasol/project-keeper/doc/system_requirements.md

 `req~verify-dependency-section-in-changes_x.x.x.md-file~1`

-PK verifies that the `## Dependency Updates` section in the `changes_X.X.X.md` file contains a list of the project dependencies that were added, updated or removed since the last projects release.
+PK verifies that the `## Dependency Updates` section in the `changes_X.X.X.md` file contains a list of the project dependencies that were added, updated, or removed since the last release of the project.
 PK formats the report like the following example:

 ```md
 \#\# Dependency Updates